Skip to content

 Social, recreational and economic values and uses

-Expert advice (such as a flow ecology study and the 2020 Lower Barwon Review) emphasised that the entire recommended watering regime — providing a fill to the wetlands and allowing water levels to draw down at the right times — must be implemented to improve biodiversity and protect the long-term health of the wetlands, so it may not be possible to meet some community expectations at all times (such as keeping the wetlands permanently full).
+Expert advice (such as the 2012 environmental flows study for the lower Barwon wetlands and the 2020 Lower Barwon Review) emphasised that the entire lower Barwon recommended watering regime – providing a fill to the wetlands and allowing water levels to draw down at the right times – would have to be implemented to improve biodiversity and protect the long-term health of the wetlands.
+This may mean it is not possible to meet some community expectations for shared benefits that don’t maintain or improve environmental outcomes.
+However, the Corangamite CMA, where possible, manages water levels in the wetlands to meet ecological requirements and also support a range of social, economic and recreational values and uses, including:

 • water-based recreation (such as boating, duck hunting and fishing)